-You have scored in the middle range of the Empathy scale and your score suggests an interest in people and a capability to enjoy positive relationships with those around you, but you can balance this with the needs of the role.
-People who score like you can be sensitive to others' feelings and emotions, being able to recognise when they are uncomfortable or beginning to get upset, angry etc. They like to develop some relationships at work and can develop a rapport with many of those they meet but are content to keep some of their relationships on a purely professional footing.
-This suggests, you will generally prefer to avoid conflict, but will be prepared to deal with it where necessary.
-Like most people, you may find this difficult and will usually put effort into finding solutions and compromises to facilitate co-operative working relationships where possible.
+You have scored in the middle range of the Empathy scale and your score suggests you like to balance the needs of the role with having positive relationships with those around you.
+People who score similarly to you are interested in people and can be sensitive to others' feelings and emotions, but they may not always recognise when they are uncomfortable or beginning to get upset, angry etc. They will develop some relationships at work, but equally, they are content to keep other relationships on a purely professional footing.
+This suggests, you will generally deal with conflict rather than avoid it.
+Like most people, you may find this difficult and will tend to focus your effort into finding solutions and compromises to facilitate co-operative working relationships.